philliphresh/30-rock-2021/README.md

 the new writers, if the new writers have lower ratings then we can reasonably assume they did not do the show any favors.

-For the purposes of this question, the original writing team is:
+For the purposes of this question, I define the original writing team
+as:

 -   Tina Fey